 - a.
-In Fast-Track countries, ensure the Secretariat is appropriately staffed to play its political leadership, coordination, coherence and accountability functions and that relevant Cosponsors have adequate human and financial resources to support the evidence-informed and human rights-based priorities of the country's response. - b.
-In other countries, ensure the Joint Programme provides a basic package of support to guard against resurgence of the HIV epidemic and explore options where the Secretariat functions of advocacy, convening and coordination could be maintained through a more limited presence of Secretariat staff supported by the resident coordinator's office.
-In a limited number of cases, explore if these functions could be taken on by the resident coordinator's office. - c.
-In the absence of sufficient capacity or presence of a Cosponsor with the relevant mandate to meet the nationally identified needs, ensure that channels of alternative support are available by clearly assigning responsibility to other offices of the Cosponsor; for example, a regional office, to other parts of the Joint Programme and/or to other United Nations entities when capacity and expertise exist locally.
-If these entities are not able to provide the required support, the responsibility will fall to the Secretariat on an interim basis while a more sustainable solution is identified.
+In Fast-Track countries, ensure the Secretariat is appropriately staffed to play its political leadership, coordination, coherence and accountability functions, and relevant Cosponsors have adequate human and financial resources to support the evidence-informed and human rights-based priorities of the country's response. - b.
+In other countries, ensure the Joint Programme provides a basic package of support to guard against resurgence of the HIV epidemic and explore options where the Secretariat functions of advocacy, convening and coordination could be maintained through a more limited presence of Secretariat staff supported by the Resident Coordinator's Office.
+In a limited number of cases, explore if these functions could be taken on by the Resident Coordinator's Office. - c.
+In the absence of sufficient capacity or presence of a Cosponsor with the relevant mandate to meet the nationally identified needs, ensure that channels of alternative support are available, by clearly assigning responsibility to other offices of that Cosponsor (e.g. a regional office), to other parts of the Joint Programme and/or to other UN entities (when capacity and expertise exist locally).
+Only if none of these entities are able to provide the required support, the responsibility will fall to the Secretariat on an interim basis while a more sustainable solution is identified. - d.
+At the regional level, re-invigorate the Regional Joint Teams on AIDS and hold them accountable for clear deliverables, while strengthening the political role of the Secretariat's Regional Directors in building innovative,

-- d.
-At the regional level, reinvigorate the regional Joint UN Teams on AIDS and hold them accountable for clear deliverables, while strengthening the political role of the Secretariat's regional directors in building innovative, results-based networks, strategically engaging regional organizations and platforms in the AIDS response and encouraging commitment and action at country level, as well as reinforcing Cosponsor capacities in countries through joint fundraising or finding workaround solutions. - 10.
-Take steps towards arriving at a tailored footprint of the Joint Programme at country level (see Recommendation 9, above), based on country compacts and an effective Joint Programme approach. - a.
-Using the refined global Division of Labour as a guide: - I. Articulate, through a process of prioritization, country-level commitments by individual Cosponsors and the Secretariat that respond to country needs and priorities, within the context of existing country frameworks and in the light of the range of partners in the national AIDS and health response. - II.
-Reflect these commitments in a Joint Programme compact for UN Country Teams within the UNDAF process. - III.
-Capacitate the Secretariat to adopt an oversight role in implementation of compacts.
+- results-based networks, strategically engaging regional organizations and platforms in the AIDS response and encouraging commitment and action at country-level as well as reinforcing Cosponsor capacities in countries through joint fundraising or finding workaround solutions. - 10.
+Take steps towards arriving at a tailored footprint of the Joint Programme at country level (as per Recommendation 9), based on "country compacts" and an effective Joint Programme approach, by: - a.
+Using the refined global Division of Labour as a guide: - I. Through a process of prioritization, articulate country- level commitments by individual Cosponsors and the Secretariat that respond to country needs and priorities (within the context of existing country frameworks and in light of the range of partners in the national AIDS and health response); - II.
+Reflect these commitments in a Joint Programme "compact" for UN Country Teams within the UNDAF process; and - III.
+Capacitate the Secretariat to adopt an oversight role in implementation of compacts. - Fostering a mindset and establishing mechanisms that create incentives and enforce sanctions to strengthen joint work and partnerships and reduce gaps and duplication.
+Mechanisms may include: - Establishing virtual issue-based, time-limited joint teams across agencies on specific high priority deliverables; - II.
+Co-locating relevant staff, including at regional level where possible, and especially in Fast-Track countries; - III.
+Housing of the UNAIDS Secretariat office within the Resident Coordinator's office, where possible, with a view to enhancing coherence and effectiveness at the country level;

-- b.
-Fostering a mindset and establishing mechanisms that create incentives and enforce sanctions to strengthen joint work and partnerships and reduce gaps and duplication.
-Mechanisms may include: - I. Establishing virtual issue-based, time-limited joint teams across agencies on specific high priority deliverables. - II.
-Co-locating relevant staff, including at regional level where possible, especially in Fast-Track countries. - III.
-Housing of the UNAIDS office within the resident coordinator's office, where possible, with a view to enhancing coherence and effectiveness at the country level. - IV.
-Funding incentives to strengthen Cosponsor delivery in line with the outcomes of the UNAIDS 2016-2021 Strategy and engage staff beyond HIV-specific teams. - V. Ensuring that joint working, including collaborative efforts with non-United Nations partners, features in the indicators of staff performance appraisals.
+- IV.
+Funding incentives to strengthen Cosponsor delivery in line with the outcomes of the UNAIDS Strategy, and engage staff beyond HIV-specific teams; - V. Ensuring that joint working, including collaborative efforts with non-UN partners, features in the indicators of staff performance appraisals.